PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 ### Order message
 The merchant can add a message to the order.
 After the creation, the message is displayed in the "Messages" panel of the order detail page as a private message: with a dark background and the specific icon for the sender pic.

+Invalid characters are: <>{}
+When you save, if your order message contains an invalid character, an error notification should be displayed “The order message given is invalid”.

 ### Send an email to the customer with the link to process the payment

 This button allows to send an email to the customer with the link to process the payment